Getting StartedCore Concepts

 • Page context (URL, title, referrer)

-• The anonymous ID (_dfid) for identity stitching
+• An anonymous identifier used internally for identity stitching

 Team & Roles